mollymcleod/moodmap/readme.md

 ```

 5) Setup database

 `sudo -u [YOUR POSTGRES USERNAME] createdb mood`

 `foreman run python`

 `from mood import db`

 `db.create_all()`

 6) Run locally

 `foreman start`

+7) Check it out at `localhost:8000`

+Remember to source your shell (`source venv/bin/activate`) whenever you restart your terminal.